Point of Sale Finance / Buy Now Pay Later Market Insight Report 2022

 The market consists of retailers, broker platforms and lenders.

-Some larger retailers provide the finance from Group companies, including Home Retail Group and Shop Direct (Argos), often alongside other payment options including store cards.
+Some larger retailers provide finance from Group companies, including Home Retail Group and Shop Direct (Argos), often alongside other payment options including store cards.

-Smaller brokers, including some new fintech entrants, tend to specialise in service sectors such as medical / dentistry treatments, flights and holidays and home improvements.
+Brokers, including some new fintech entrants, tend to specialise in service sectors such as medical / dentistry treatments, flights and holidays and home improvements.

 Outlook